 Keemun Mao Feng

 Keemun, or Qimen, tea is the most famed black tea of China.
 Harvested earlier than other Keemun teas, our Keemun Mao Feng contains the top newest leaf and some buds, making a lighter and sweeter cup than other Keemun teas.
-A sophisticated tea producing a ruby red liquor, complex flavours and a velvety mouthfeel, Keemun Mao Feng makes a wonderful morning brew, alongside a slice of buttery toast.
-Not a morning person?
-Also pairs wonderfully with a piece of dark chocolate in the afternoon!
+A sophisticated tea producing a ruby red liquor, complex flavours and a velvety mouthfeel, Keemun Mao Feng makes a wonderful morning brew, alongside a slice of buttery toast and eggs.
+Also pairs wonderfully with a piece of dark fruit chocolate or semi-hard cheese.

 Japanese Genmaicha may not be on the top of the list of teas to try for many people.
 However, Genmaicha can add an interesting and tasty element to your next Japanese culinary experience.